revbayes/revbayes.github.io/tutorials/mcmc/index.md

 ### Data & Model

 We provide the data file(s) which we will use in this tutorial.
 You may want to use your own data instead.
-In the ‘data‘ folder, you will find the following files
+In the 'data' folder, you will find the following files

--   ‘primates_and_galeopterus_cytb.nex‘: Alignment of the *cytochrome
+-   'primates_and_galeopterus_cytb.nex': Alignment of the *cytochrome
     b* subunit from 23 primates representing 14 of the 16 families (*Indriidae* and *Callitrichidae* are missing).
 Note that there is one outgroup species included: *Galeopterus variegatus*.